Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Display or add a way to see the Pokemon's stat stages, weather, etc during battle
  - Show the PPs of a move when using a PP-restoring item
  - Show the amount of PP boosts used on a move when using a PP-increasing item
+ - Add a popup after finishing an encounter using Sweet Scent to trigger it again, similarly to the Repel popup.
+Also, look into speeding up the Sweet Scent animation?
+ - Add a placeholder list of Pokemon found on each area until an Area Dex is implemented?

 ## Pokemon additions
  - Add Swarm mechanic to make all non-Legendary Pokemon available
+  - Fix the Pokedex Area list to update in real time when a new Swarm Pokemon is added to the wild
+  - Add events from Birch in the Pokemon Lab that will add the base form of the newly added Swarm Pokemon to the Pokedex, so the player can know where they appear.
+  - Make the Swarm update a call instead, so the player doesn't have to visit the lab?
  - Add a mechanic to make all Fossil Pokemon appear in the wild after being revived
  - Add a final Rival fight on Route 103 after beating the Elite Four.
 After winning, the player receives an egg of the rival's starter Pokemon
  - Modify Altering Cave to give all the types of Unown on rotation?